To,

 17. DISCLOSURE OF INTERNAL FINANCIAL CONTROLS

 The Internal Financial Controls with reference to financial statements as designed and implemented by the Company are adequate.
-During the year under review, no material or serious observation has been received from the Statutory Auditors of the Company for inefficiency or inadequacy of such controls.
-Your Company has a robust Internal Audit mechanism, conducted as per pre-approved calendar.
-Basis the audit, Internal auditor periodically report on the Design apart deficiencyandOperational from recommending further improvement measures, to accomplish the Company objectives more efficiently.
-The observations and agreed action plans are presented quarterly, to the Audit Committee that reviews the adequacy of the controls implemented by the Management.
+During the year under review, no material or serious observation has been received from the Statutory Auditors of the Company for inefficiency or inadequacy of such controls Your Company has a robust Internal Audit mechanism, conducted as per pre-approved calendar.
+Basis the audit, Internal auditor periodically report on the Design deficiencyandOperational from recommending further improvement measures, to accomplish the Company objectives more efficiently.
+The observations and agreed action plans are presented quarterly, to the Audit Committee that reviews the adequacy of the controls implemented by from being the Management.

 18. MATTERS RELATED TO DIRECTORS AND KEY MANAGERIAL PERSONNEL a) Board of Directors

 The Board of Directors of the Company is a balanced one with an optimum mix of Executive and Non-Executive Directors.
 The Directors have shown active participation at the board and committee meetings, which enhances the transparency and adds value to their decision making.
 The Board of the Company is headed by the Chairman.
 The Chairman takes the strategic decisions, frames the policy guidelines and extends wholehearted support to Executive Directors, business heads and associates.
-The Board of Directors of the Company as on March 31, 2024, are as follows:

 Name of the Director | Designation | DIN |